surge-synthesizer/surge-synthesizer.github.io/nightlychangelog.md

   - Skins can include TTF files for skin-specific fonts.
 See Tutorial 10
   - Deprecate Skin version 1
   - Surge has a virtual keyboard (on by default in standalone, off in plugin, in the menu)
+  - The 'audio engine unavailable' error messatges and screens are clearer

 - Infrastructure changes and Code changes
   - Startup files (configuration.xml and windows.wt) are included as binaries in the plugin